Last Updated on March 22, 2021 by Julia Wilson

 - Umbilical hernia

-- Motility disorders (abnormal movement of food through the gastrointestinal system)
+- Motility disorders (an abnormal movement of food through the gastrointestinal system)

 - Liver disease